ekandreas/phpgrid/readme.md

 This WordPress plugin is copied from Abu Ghufran and improved by Andreas Ek.

 We have just started with this plugin development.
 At a start just showing an example of the php grid control / free version.
-The shortcode shows the table wp_posts from shortcode to demonstrate the grid control in action.

 For more information about the php grid control, go to [www.phpgrid.org](www.phpgrid.org)